Engineering campus at UW-Madison

 Additional Restrictions/Subrequirements for Specific Departments

-Civil and Environmental Engineering: An economics course (from an approved list) and an environmental studies course (with approved characteristics) are required.
+Civil Engineering: An economics course (from an approved list) and an environmental studies course (with approved characteristics) are required.

 Industrial Engineering: ECON 101 Principles of Microeconomics or ECON 111 Principles of Economics-Accelerated Treatment is required.